NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ## Key Considerations:
 ### Keyboard Layouts:
 This mod uses default keybinds for many features.
 Depending on your keyboard layout (QWERTY, AZERTY, Chinese, etc.), the keys for certain actions may differ.
-For instance, options listed as **"A/Q"** refer to the key next to **W** on your layout.
+For instance, options listed as **"A/Q"** refer to the key next to your walk forward button, usually **W or Z** depending on your keyboard layout.

-Be sure to check your keybindings in the game settings if something feels off, as changes may affect how the mod interacts with your setup.
+Be sure to double check your keybindings in the game settings if something is off, as the options are configured to swap default inputs and may affect how the mod interacts with your custom keybindings.
+(But who changes E to open door, really?)

 ---

-### Important Notes on Keybindings:
+### Clarificated Notes on Keybindings:
 ### How Hitman Handles Inputs:
 *Hitman WOA* uses internal references like **eGameInputActions** for key inputs, which are mapped to actions rather than specific keys.
 For example:
 - **eGameInputCrouch**: The default action for crouching (usually mapped to "C").